audy/Grape/readme.md

 Yep, those are tabs separating the ip address from the hostname.

-By default, Grape uses cluster.key for ssh.
-If you don't like that, `ln -s`.
-Of course, make sure you put your key in the clients' `authorized_keys` or you will be typing a lot of passwords.
+By default, Grape uses cluster.key for SSH.
+Concatenate this file with the ~/.ssh/authorized_keys file on the workers.

 Query files go into `queries/`.
-_You are responsible for granularization!_
+Files are sent to worker nodes as is so split them up as much as you like.

 Database goes in `database/`.
-Database gets synced with RSYNC.

-Upon syncronization, data is stored on the remote machine's `~/grapes`
+Databases are syncronized with workers and formatted on the workers using `formatdb`

+All worker files are stored in `~/grapes`.

 ## lib/grape

-If you're the hacker type, you can fiddle with Grape in your own pipeline:
+For genome hacking cyberpunks only:

 	require './lib/grape.rb' # Get grapin'